sf-wdi-21/notes/week-02/day-04-Objects-and-OOP/dusk-object-drills/readme.md

 - Return a new Flower.
 Make the Flower's color a mix of both 'parent' colors. (i.e. red, yellow = "red-yellow") We don't care about the color wheel.
 - Make the new petal count an average between the two parents' petal counts.
 - The smellPretty gene is recessive unfortunately.
 This means that a flower will smell pretty IF and only IF both flowers smell pretty.

+*Thought experiment: Could we create an intermediary object, maybe called Bee, that could facilitate cross-pollination and return a new flower?
+Flowers don't just bash their heads together and make new flowers in the real world!
+They need bees!
+What are some methods we could assign to a Bee object?*

 <h3>Uber Challenge</h3>
 -  Create a method within the Flower object that will render a description of your flower along with all of its vital statistics we have collected as well as an image to a simple website.